Quantom2/Realme-GT3-neo5-CPU-limiter/README.md

 For example, you disable a 1x BIG core.
 Because it still UP and running, just won't compute anything, it will run on the same freq as rest of BIG cores that runs, e.g. jump up to max freq on every finger touch (even if it didn't compute anything, yes), so economy would be not so high than it can be.
 Compared to this, when you shut down a full cluster, this will result in it staying in the lowest freqency possible, because there no any load on cluster, why jump up freq?
 Considering all of that it is recommended to shut down PRIME core if you don't need it computing power, as it would economy more power than BIG core, even 2 BIG cores disabling

+## Experimental settings
+This settings are highly experimental and could help you get more juice out of battery or make things worse.
+They EXPERIMENTAl after all.
+I can guarantee that it works but I can't guarantee that it would be better than nothing - you have to test youyrself!
+Also any feedback on this would ne highly appriciated.

 ## Why you migh need this?